architect/arc.codes.next/src/docs/en/reference/databases/tables.md

 DynamoDB has a feature which [lets you recover your data](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/PointInTimeRecovery.html) to any point in time over the last 35 days (from the time its enabled).

 This is not enabled by default.
-To enable this for a given table, within your `.arc` file:
+To enable this for a given table, within your `app.arc` file:

 ```bash
 @tables